 Investing in the right glasses for sports will save our eyesight and at the same time help us avoid sabotaging our actual glasses.
 Because let’s face it, not all glasses are durable enough for sports.

 When working out, I actually prefer to wear contact lenses.
 It just feels lighter, especially when I run.
 Womack says that the best contact lenses for runners are single-use ones but this could honestly be a hassle for many.
 If you’re like me who reuses contacts every now and then, remember to avoid getting water in our contacts because this can lead to discomfort and even serious damage to our vision.
 Remember to clean the contacts regularly with solution and always update the lenses with the right prescriptions.

-Optometrists say it’s best to opt for soft and disposable contact lenses rather than hard ones in sports so it’s ideal to invest in single-use ones.
+Optometrists say it’s best to opt for soft and disposable contact lenses rather than hard ones.
 It’s also important to consider buying contacts that can maintain moisture to keep eyes hydrated at all times.

 Protect the eyes at all costs

-It’s easy to ditch our glasses or contacts when we work out especially if we think that our vision isn’t so bad.
+It’s easy to ditch our glasses or contacts when we work out, especially if we think that our vision isn’t so bad.
 But doing so will only strain our eyes more and cause our vision to get worse.
-We must wear the right glasses and contact lenses like how we need to put on a seatbelt when we sit in the passenger seat of a vehicle.
+We should wear the right glasses and contact lenses like how we wear a seatbelt.